Think-and-Dev/gitbook-docs-test/docs/abis/MoCState.md

 ### getPeg

-returns the relation between DOC and dollar.
+returns the relation between StableToken and dollar.
 By default it is 1.

 ```js
 function getPeg() public view